deepa-joshi/VendingMachineApp/README.md

 # vending-machine
-Code for vending machine example
+Code for vending machine example and instructions

+# setup

 # Dependencies